1. Respect, we all agree?

 One of the most popular complaints I hear from cultural gatekeepers on down to folks who “just don’t want to say the wrong thing” is everything one says is offensive to somebody these days.
 Well, not really.

-While the waters of culture and context may be challenging to navigate, there’s nothing that thoughtful inquiry, conversation, deep listening and ongoing pulling together and working to understand each other won’t cure.
+While the waters of culture and context may be challenging to navigate, there’s nothing that thoughtful inquiry, conversation, deep listening, and ongoing pulling together and working to understand each other won’t cure.

 But very little of that is going on these days because fear, not the cat, has our collective tongues.